carmat2/serverplatform/README.md

 ## Logging

 Logging uses [logr](https://github.com/mattermost/logr).
-Two log targets are defined:
+Three log targets are defined:

-- for unit test runs, a Stdout target logging from the Trace level using a plain formatter
+- for unit test runs, a Stdout target logging from the Trace level using a plain formatter.
 - for application runs, a File target logging to ./logs/serverplatform.log from the Info level using a Json formatter.
 Both log targets will log the stacktrace from the Error level.

+- a custom log target to send email alerts from the Fatal level.